Selection in ComboBox

 Preselected value on OnInitializedAsync

-Bind the pre-selected value to the ComboBox component using the @bind-Value attribute.
-Assign the value property inside the OnInitializedAsync lifecycle.
-The following sample shows how to bind the value on the initial rendering of the component.
+Bind the preselected value to the ComboBox component using the @bind-Value attribute.
+Assign the bound value in the OnInitializedAsync lifecycle so the component renders with the initial selection.

 <SfComboBox TValue="string" TItem="Games" Width="300px" Placeholder="Select a game" DataSource="@LocalData" @bind-Value="comboBoxValue">